aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

 - 2 Spine nodes
 - 4 Leaf nodes

 The network fabric in this example is purely Layer 2.
 Routing is handled by an external Firewall/L3 Device.
-Later, in this example, we will discuss moving routing to the Spines.
+Later, in this example, we will discuss adding L3 routing to the Spines.
 For now, we will focus on defining the fabric variables to build out this L2LS Topology.
 Before we get started, we need to ensure that we have installed AVD, with necessary requirements, which are covered in the Installation & Requirements section.

 The example is meant as a starting foundation.
 You may build more advanced fabrics based on this design.
 To keep things simple, the Arista eAPI will be used to communicate with the switches.